amberlight303/FirmManager/README.md

 # Firm Manager
 ## Description:
 I made this demo web app originally in 2016 while I was studying at the university, made minor subsequent changes after.
-The subject of this demo web application is a closed software development tracking system that can be useful for storing information about employees, projects, employees assignments to projects.
+The subject of this monolithic demo web application is a closed software development tracking system that can be useful for storing information about employees, projects, employees assignments to projects.
 There are features such as posts, comments, pagination, likes.

 With a conditional rendering and security constraints administrator's and user's abilities are divided.
 Likes feature is implemented with ajax async requests.
 Comments appear in real-time using WebSocket.
 Uploaded photos are stored in the files system, unique names of these files made with a random string generator.
 Tables on small screens are condensing using footable js plugin.
 Part of information is hiding in a drop sub-tables.
 Fields that hold a lot of input text are made dynamically extended using js.
 Comments have XSS protection provided by OWASP lib.
+Core technologies are: Java, Spring, JSP, PostgreSQL, Spring Data JPA, a few JS plugins for UI, stateful auth.

 ## Administrator can do:
 - CRUD operations with posts, employees, projects, users